canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

         "type": "gadget"
     },

-Unlike the original ``pc`` snap definition, this entry has no listed ``channel`` and ``id``, because it isn't in a Store.
+Unlike the original ``pc`` snap definition, this entry has no listed ``channel`` and ``id``, because it isn't published in a Store.
-We have built it locally in the earlier steps and will later on pass it directly to the image builder.
+The locally built gadget snap will be passed directly to the image builder.
-In practice, the gadget snap should be uploaded to a Store and then listed in the model assertion along with its channel and id.
+For production use, the gadget snap should be uploaded to a Store and then listed in the model assertion along with its channel and id.
 Uploading to the store makes it possible to use a signed snap that receives updates.

-Sign the model assertion which has our custom ``realtime-pc`` gadget, using the same key which we created in the previous section of this guide:
+Sign the model assertion which has our custom ``realtime-pc`` gadget, using the same key which was created in the previous section of this guide:

 .. code-block:: shell